DiegoFNav/Data_Dashboard/README.md

-# Web Development Project 5 - Pokemon Search Dashboard
+# Web Development Project 6 - Pokemon Search Dashboard

 Submitted by: Diego Navarro

-This web app: takes in a search string and displays all pokemone with that search string in their name.
+This web app: Takes in a search string and displays all pokemon with that search string in their name.

-Time spent: 7 hours spent in total
+Time spent: 8 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [x] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [x] Total number of Pokemon
-  - [x] Average Height
-  - [x] Average Weight
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: